Music mainstays and newcomers speak out on Grammy inclusion

 Of Dugan calling out manipulation of the nomination process, he said, “It’s not like it’s news.
 We’ve known it all along.
 It’s just coming to the forefront.
 All that is hidden will come to light.”

+He won a Grammy on Sunday for best rap/sung performance for “Higher.”

+“We just want ours too.
+That’s it.
+This is for hip-hop.
+This is for Nipsey Hussle,” he said.

-Bluesman Keb’ Mo’, who has served on academy boards over the years, said his experiences on the inside have been “nothing but integrity.”
+Bluesman Keb’ Mo’, who has served in academy positions over the years, said his experiences on the inside have been “nothing but integrity.”
 He added: “Nothing’s perfect, but my experience is the Grammys trying to maintain integrity and the artistic process.”

 Others said Combs’ words and support will hopefully go a long way.